farzanehfar/Air_Quality_MachineLearning/README.md

 This module applies machine learning classification algorithms to predict air quality levels based on the preprocessed data.
 The steps include:

 * Data Splitting: The data is split into training and testing sets.
-* Model Training: Various classification models (e.g., Decision Trees, SVM, Random Forest) are trained on the training data.
+* Model Training: Various classification models (Decision Trees, LGBM, KNN and GradientBoosting) are trained on the training data.
 * Model Evaluation: The models are evaluated on the test data using metrics such as accuracy, precision, recall, and F1-score.